 How do I get more information?

-Students wanting to learn more about conflict resolution resources should contact us at email@example.com or 336-278-7271, or submit a Conflict Resolution Referral regarding your conflict for further follow-up.
+Students wanting to learn more about conflict resolution resources should contact us at email@example.com or 336-278-7271, or share more about your conflict for follow-up from a trained facilitator.